If you’re wondering do you need a license for an electric bike, the answer depends on where you live and what type of e-bike you ride.

 How to Get a License for Your E-Bike (If Required)

-• Take a written test on road safety and e-bike regulations (if required in your state).
+- Take a written test on traffic laws and e-bike regulations, if your state requires it.

 If your state also requires registration or insurance, you’ll need to handle that separately.